platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/_index.md

 Blackfire works integrally with the Platform.sh workflow, offering a smooth user experience.

-Platform.sh also supports third-party services such as New Relic.
+Platform.sh also supports third-party services such as New Relic and Tideways.
 Note that these third-party services have their own associated cost, are language-specific, and may not be available for all languages.